SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

+\textbf{FM Invent} tends to continuously propose new predicates regardless of whether the existing set is sufficiently expressive to model the domain.
+While it successfully gathers transition data for all skills by leveraging the active collection algorithm of \sys{}, the over-invented predicates impose a significant classification burden on the foundation model during inference.
+Consequently, the learned operators become over-specified, containing numerous redundant preconditions and effects that hinder effective planning.
+This explains the baseline’s poor success rate alongside its high performance on \textit{Impossible} tasks; the resulting model is so overly constrained by superfluous symbolic logic that it essentially views most valid transitions as infeasible.

-\textbf{No Heuristic} shares a similar failure mode as System Predicates---achieves good performance in \textit{Easy} problems but degrades significantly in \textit{Hard}.
-With further investigation, we found that the baseline generally invents fewer predicates than \sys{}, which results in occasionally missing critical ones (two out of the five total runs).
-This observation explains the large variances in \textit{Hard} and \textit{Impossible} problems, and also indicates that \textit{Easy} problems could be solved even with an incomplete predicate set, which aligns with our findings in System Predicate.
-In turn, it supports the usefulness of the two engineered heuristics for skill sequence proposal.
-We believe improving the exploration strategy is a promising direction for future work.
-Another point we want to note is that either the solved rate or the planning budget only evaluates the learned operators from the planning outcome, while better metrics are needed for evaluating the exploration efficiency.
+\textbf{No Heuristic} exhibits a failure mode similar to System Predicates, e.g., performing well on \textit{Easy} problems but degrading significantly on \textit{Hard} tasks in Robotouille domain.
+Our investigation reveals that this baseline generally invents fewer predicates than \sys{}, leading to the omission of critical symbolic logic in two out of five experimental runs.
+This explains the high variance observed in \textit{Hard} and \textit{Impossible} scenarios and suggests that \textit{Easy} tasks can often be solved even with an incomplete predicate set—a finding that mirrors our observations of System Predicates in the Robotouille domain.
+Taken together with the Franka domain results, these findings validate the utility of our two engineered heuristics for skill sequence proposal.
+Interestingly, performance in the bi-manual Kuka experiments remained relatively stable; we attribute this to transition "dead-ends" that naturally constrain the exploration space, combined with preconditions that are simpler to model than those in other domains.
+Nevertheless, enhancing exploration strategies remains a promising avenue for future research.
+Finally, we note that while metrics such as success rate and planning budget effectively evaluate learned operators, there is a distinct need for novel metrics specifically designed to assess exploration efficiency.